 Chemical and Materials Science (X-ray Science Division)

-The CMS group has operational responsibility for four experiment stations at sector 12 including: three undulator stations (12-ID-B, -C, and -D), and a spectroscopy and scattering bending magnet beamline (12-BM), and USAXS at 15-ID.
-As part of the APS Strategic Plan, canted undulators have been installed on 12-ID and 12-ID-B has become a full-time dedicated SAXS beamline and 12-ID-C and 12-ID-D are shared between TRSAXS, ASAXS, and surface scattering.
+The CMS group has operational responsibility for four experiment stations at sector 12 including: three undulator stations (12-ID-B, -C, and -D), and a spectroscopy and scattering bending magnet beamline (12-BM), with Liquid Surface Scattering at 9-ID-B and USAXS at 9-ID-C. As part of the APS Strategic Plan, canted undulators have been installed on 12-ID and 12-ID-B has become a full-time dedicated SAXS beamline and 12-ID-C and 12-ID-D are shared between TRSAXS, ASAXS, and surface scattering.
 Time-resolved and anomalous SAXS experiments on photosystems, biopolymers, polymers, ceramics, and catalytic systems are some of the focus areas for 12-ID-B and -C. At 12-ID-D surface scattering are used to study MOCVD growth, ferroelectrics, liquid solid interfaces and catalysts.
 12-BM studies include: spectroscopy of actinides, nanoparticles, nanotubes, in situ electrochemistry, and proteins; scattering studies of growth strains in oxides; and fluorescence in reflectivity mode and surface scattering from solid-liquid and liquid-liquid surfaces.
 The USAXS instrument is used in materials science research in energy related areas such as: fuel cells, thermal barrier coatings, energy storage materials, hydrogen/gas storage materials, and carbon sequestration materials.

 12-ID-B is dedicated to simultaneous SAXS/WAXS measurements with a pair of Pilatus area detectors and grazing incidence SAXS.
 Typical research areas supported include:r solution scattering including structural biology, synthetic polymers, and colloidal particles.
 Chemical and material sciences studies on nano-structures are of interest.
 Pilatus detectors (2M and 300K) enable time resolved scattering in 10s of milliseconds.